matsengrp/phippery/docs/bkg-model.rst

 Z-score Method
 --------------

-We offer the ability to model enrichment using a Z-score method that was used in `Mina et al. 2019 <https://www.science.org/doi/10.1126/science.aay6485>`_ [#MinaMeasles]_ (and described in detail in their
+The Z-score method used in `Mina et al. 2019 <https://www.science.org/doi/10.1126/science.aay6485>`_ is described in detail in their
-`supplementary document <https://www.science.org/action/downloadSupplement?doi=10.1126%2Fscience.aay6485&file=aay6485_mina_sm.pdf>`_).
-The method uses the mock-IP samples to bin together peptide species of similar abundance under the beads-only condition.
+`supplementary document <https://www.science.org/action/downloadSupplement?doi=10.1126%2Fscience.aay6485&file=aay6485_mina_sm.pdf>`_.
+The method takes the mock-IP samples to bin together peptide species of similar abundance under the beads-only condition.
 Here, abundance can be represented in any form of normalized counts and
 CPM is the default in ``phippery``.
 Note that the mock-IP samples are used only to determine binning.